Shopify/shopify-function-rust/example_with_targets/README.md

 - `target`: the API-specific handle for the target implemented by the Wasm function
 - `input_query`: the path to the target-specific input query file
-- `export`: the name of the function to export to Wasm, required when multiple targets are present
+- `export`: the name of the Wasm function export to run

 ## `shopify_function_target` usage